vessels-tech/papers/mywell/paper/paper.md

 MyWell's database is a MariaDB database running in RDS, Amazon's managed database service.
 RDS is responsible for securing and backing up data of the MyWell system.
 MyWell Server interacts with the database in order to save and retrieve data.

-The SMS gateway provider is responsible for recieving and sending SMS messages for MyWell.
+The SMS gateway provider is responsible for receiving and sending SMS messages for MyWell.
 It converts SMS messages into http calls that call MyWell Server.
 It also converts http calls from MyWell Server into SMS messages that get delivered to MyWell's users.

 The MyWell Mobile application is available on iOS and Android devices.
 It interacts directly with MyWell server, and also has some offline functionality to save readings and reduce the data usage for end users.